 Yes, you can slice, wash, and prep the brussel sprouts the day before and keep them in an airtight container or make this side dish the day before and reheat before eating.
 To reheat just lay the brussel sprouts and bacon on a foil lined baking sheet and roast for about 5 minutes at 400 degrees F.

-How to make Instant Pot brussel sprouts and bacon
+Check out how to make Instant Pot brussel sprouts and bacon with these simple step-by-step instructions:

 More great recipes to try